kristianmandrup/controll/README.md

 The recommended approach to handle complex Controller logic using Controll:

 * Enable Controll on Controller
-* Configure Controller with FlowHandler, Commander and Notifier
+* Configure Controller with Flow, Commander and Notifier

 * Create Commands for Commander
 * Define events corresponding to commands
 * Configure Commander with Command methods

-* Create FlowHandler
+* Create Flow
-* Configure FlowHandler with Render and Redirect event mappings
+* Configure Flow with Render and Redirect event mappings

 * Create Notifier
 * Configure Notifier with Event handlers and event -> message mappings